andre-janino/JumboStoreLocator/README.md

 - Store.
 - Store + pickup-point.

-It has a wide range of filters, but it lacks what is being asked here: to bring only the 5 nearest stores.
+It has a wide range of filters, but it lacks what is being asked here: to display only the 5 nearest stores.
 Therefore, it makes sense to implement that filter in a way that is easy to incorporate it among the others.
 From what I've observed, stores are already ordered by distance on the existing page.

 On the details of each found store, the page also allows the user to navigate to 2 other pages:
 - Store details (e.g. https://www.jumbo.com/winkel/jumbo-heinkenszand-stenevate)